remove NA values from list elements

 It also optionally applies convenience functions rmNULL()

-and rmInfinite()
+and rmInfinite() as relevant.

 See also